Easier Fermented Pickles with the Right Tools

 If the cucumber is too large, over 2 inches across, the pickling solution is not able to penetrate the core properly.
 Use smaller cucumbers for pickling.

-With this batch of fermented pickles I did leave the cucumbers on the kitchen counter for a day before I got them in the fridge.
+With this batch of fermented pickles, I did leave the cucumbers on the kitchen counter for a day before I got them in the fridge.
 Since only about half the pickles are hollow and the rest are fine, I believe that is the cause of my hollow pickles.
-In future, I’ll refrigerate my cucumbers immediately after picking.
+In future, I’ll refrigerate my cucumbers immediately after picking them.

 Another advantage of making just one batch of fermented pickles.
 If you have a failed batch, it’s just one jar instead of 14 quarts going into the compost.
 Fermented pickles are good for your chickens, too.
 Just sayin’.